americac/file-indexer/README.md

 * Input files are in plain text format

 ## Testing
-To run the tests simply run:
+To run the tests run:

 ```
 rspec spec
 ```

 ## Todos, time permitting

-* Add script usage message
+* Add script usage message when file is missing or empty
+* Allow top word limit to be an argument, ie what if we want top 5 or top 15?

+## Additional thoughts

+* Is memory/space a concern?